handsontable/hyperformula/docs/guide/licensing.md

 | [GPLv3 license](https://github.com/handsontable/hyperformula/blob/master/LICENSE.txt) | Open source |
 | Commercial license                                                                    | Proprietary |

-## Non-commercial and open-source use
+## GPLv3 license

-To use HyperFormula in a non-commercial or open-source project, use the [GNU General Public License v3.0](https://github.com/handsontable/hyperformula/blob/master/LICENSE.txt) (GPLv3).
+In a non-commercial or open-source project, you can use [GNU General Public License v3.0](https://github.com/handsontable/hyperformula/blob/master/LICENSE.txt) (GPLv3).

 To learn how to use the GPLv3 license, see the [License key](license-key.md#gplv3-license) page.

-## Commercial use
+## Commercial license

-To use HyperFormula in a commercial project, you need to purchase a commercial license.
+If your project requires a more permissive license than GPLv3, please contact us to purchase a commercial license with flexible terms and conditions.

 Contact our Sales Team: